 - Mousehole originated as a medieval fishing village which developed around its harbour on the western edge of Mount's Bay. - Granite cottages and other buildings cluster around a network of narrow streets; there are many listed buildings and most of the village is within a Conservation Area. - The village extends into the valley behind the harbour.
-Later development has spread onto higher land above the village. - Mousehole is surrounded by an agricultural landscape which is comprised predominantly of small fields bounded by Cornish hedges. - The village is wholly within the Cornwall Area of Outstanding Natural Beauty (AONB) and close to the edge of the Heritage Coast.
+Later development has spread onto higher land above the village. - Mousehole is surrounded by an agricultural landscape which is comprised predominantly of small fields bounded by Cornish hedges. - The village is wholly within the Cornwall National Landscape (National Landscape) and close to the edge of the Heritage Coast.